BerrisNO/HA-Custom-Cards/README.md

 ```
 </details>

-I would like to thank [@dsellers1](https://github.com/dsellers1) for the big support on this Square border card!
+I would like to thank [@dsellers1](https://github.com/dsellers1) for the big support on this Square bar card!